 | stationary_timeout_s | 30 | uInt16 | Recommended Value - Stationary timeout in seconds |

-| stationary_timeout_s | 0 | uInt16 | Disables wake on shake search |
+| stationary_timeout_s | 0 | uInt16 | Disables Wake-on-Shake search |

 It is recommended to keep the stationary timeout to less than 300 seconds.